tyntec/api-collection/conversations/README.md

-# Chat API
+# Conversations

-In this section you find documents related to tyntec's Chat API product.
+In this section you find documents related to tyntec's Conversations

 The most recent version can be found as well on https://api.tyntec.com/reference